noamba/DRX/INSTRUCTIONS_CHANGES_AND_ANSWERS.md

 ## Noteworthy changes to specific files
 These changes are grouped by the files they were made in.

+### `clinic_manager.py`
+- Refactored to use the updated `TaskService.get_open_tasks()` to:
+  - Fetch only relevant open patient tasks, improving performance and memory usage.
+  - Avoid loading all open tasks into memory, which is inefficient for large datasets.

 ### `models/patient_task.py`

 - Added two properties to the `PatientTask` model: `messages` and `medications`.  <br>